- Before You Apply

-Once you have completed and returned all your forms the Scheme will send you a backpack, Youth Crew shirt, sailing gloves, hat and a voyage handbook as well as a list of all the things you need to bring with you for your voyage.
+Once you have completed and returned all your forms the Scheme will send you a backpack, Youth Crew shirt, sailing gloves, hat, water bottle and a voyage handbook as well as a list of all the things you need to bring with you for your voyage.
 These include:

 Sleeping Bag and Pillow Case

 Underwear and Socks (including a pair of thick woollen socks for cold nights!)

 Trousers (jeans are not recommended as they are difficult to dry)

 Shorts (on voyages north of Brisbane, swap a pair of pants for extra shorts)

 Shirts/T-shirts (long sleeve shirts and collars are recommended for sun protection

 Warm Jumper (fleece or wool)

 Toiletries (include sunscreen SPF30+, lip balm, soap, comb, toothbrush and paste, shaving gear, sanitary protection, etc)

 Gym or Deck Shoes (test your shoes on a smooth wet surface for grip.
 Thongs are only for the shower)